 You can do it too.

-- Use the segments you pruned or snap off more segments to have as many healthy plants as want.
+- Use the Christmas Cactus cuttings you pruned or snap off more segments to have as many new plants as want.

-- Allow the segment to dry for several hours to harden off before planting it.
+- Allow the stem cuttings to dry for several hours in a cool room to harden off before planting it.

-- Start your transplants in 3” pots.
+- Start your transplants in small pots, a 3” pot works well.
+The clean pot should have a drainage hole.
 If possible, use the same type of soil the mother plant was potted in.
 If it’s possible, add a little of the mother plant’s soil to the pot.
 Some people say it helps prevent soil shock but I don’t have personal experience to say if this is true or not.

 - While your plants are hardening off, fill your pots with soil.